TheCrazyGM/create-deb-scripts/README.md

 - Zen: `zen-browser_<version>.deb`
 - Zed: `zed-editor_<version>.deb`
+- Neovim: `neovim-git_<version>_<arch>.deb`

+The scripts print the absolute path to the generated `.deb` on success.

 ## Notes

+- Architecture is auto-detected via `dpkg --print-architecture` and the correct upstream asset is selected (Zed/Zen).
+Neovim is compiled for the detected architecture.
+- Upstream tags with a leading `v` (e.g., `v1.2.3`) are normalized for Debian versioning where applicable.
 - Scripts handle cleanup automatically, removing temporary files on completion or failure.
-- Desktop entries are installed to `usr/share/applications` and icons to `usr/share/icons/hicolor`.
+- Desktop entries are installed to `usr/share/applications` and icons to `usr/share/icons/hicolor` (Zed/Zen).
+- Post-install scripts refresh icon and desktop caches to ensure entries appear immediately.